ironhack-labs/lab-dom-ironhack-cart/README.md

 ![](https://i.imgur.com/cbkHzZC.png)

-Inside `calcAll`, modify your code so when `Calculate Prices` button is clicked, it now updates subtotal for every products.
+Inside `calcAll`, modify your code so when `Calculate prices` button is clicked, it now updates subtotal for all products.

 ### Iteration 3: Total

-Now that you have each product's subtotals, you need to calculate the total price of the entire shopping cart.
+Now that you have each product's subtotal, you need to calculate the total price of all the products in the shopping cart.
 Once you have that number, you need to display the result in the HTML:

 ![](https://i.imgur.com/dJGyeK1.png)

 Inside `calcAll` function:
- - sum each product's subtotal to compute the total.
+ - sum each product's subtotal to compute the total,
- - Update the HTML with that total value
+ - update the HTML with that total value.

 ### Iteration 4: Deleting a product